aashishvasu/OpenComposite/README.md

 switch back) with one of the DLLs available above.
 Be sure to get the matching platform - if the game is a 32-bit game you need the 32-bit DLL, even though you're probably running a 64-bit computer.
 Simple solution: if one doesn't work, try the other.

-Some time in the near future I plan to release a system-wide install - run an EXE and all your games will open via OpenOVR, and you'll be able to switch back by starting SteamVR.
+Some time in the near future I plan to release a system-wide install - run an EXE and all your games will open via OpenComposite, and you'll be able to switch back by starting SteamVR.
 This will make updating much easier.

 ## Configuration file

-On startup, OpenOVR searches for a file named `opencomposite.ini`, first next to the `openvr_api.dll` file, and if it can't find that, then it looks in the working directory (usually in the same folder as the EXE).
+On startup, OpenComposite searches for a file named `opencomposite.ini`, first next to the `openvr_api.dll` file, and if it can't find that, then it looks in the working directory (usually in the same folder as the EXE).
 If no file is found, that's fine and all the default values are used.